dpa99c/capgo-native-audio/README.md

  * This method will play the loaded audio file if present in the memory.
  * @param assetId - identifier of the asset
  * @param time - (optional) play with seek. example: 6.0 - start playing track from 6 sec
+ * @param delay - (optional) delay the audio. default is 0s
+ * @param fadeIn - (optional) whether fade in the audio. default is false
+ * @param fadeOut - (optional) whether fade out the audio. default is false
+ * @param fadeInDuration - (optional) fade in duration in seconds. only used if fadeIn is true. default is 1s
+ * @param fadeOutDuration - (optional) fade out duration in seconds. only used if fadeOut is true. default is 1s
+ * @param fadeOutStartTime - (optional) time in seconds from the start of the audio to start fading out. only used if fadeOut is true. default is fadeOutDuration before end of audio.
  * @returns void
  */
 NativeAudio.play({
     assetId: 'fire',
     // time: 6.0 - seek time
+    // volume: 0.4,
+    // delay: 1.0,
+    // fadeIn: true,
+    // fadeOut: true,
+    // fadeInDuration: 2,
+    // fadeOutDuration: 2
+    // fadeOutStartTime: 2
 });

 /**